hrosicka/WordDetective/README.md

 ---

+## 📜 License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/hrosicka/WordDetective/blob/master/LICENSE) file for details.

+---

 ## 🎉 Conclusion

 Thank you for checking out Word Detective!
 Whether you're here to guess words, expand your vocabulary, or just procrastinate in style, we hope you enjoy the experience.
 And remember: if you can't guess the word, it's not you—it's the dictionary's fault. 😉